 Architects, Builders & Renovators Zone

 Most internal doors delivered; 48 - 72 Hours anywhere on the UK mainland, Islands and exports by arrangement.

 An absolutely massive range of Internal Doors is available with FREE UK mainland delivery.
-Most of our Internal Doors are over veneered on a solid core with modern quality construction, using the best veneers, resulting in a fantastic selection for you to choose from.
+Most of our Internal Doors are over veneered on a solid core with modern quality construction whilst using the best veneers, the result is a fantastic selection for you to choose from.

 The Door choice is large and with a range of 'Compatible Fittings' including handles, hinges, locks.
 There will be something to suit all tastes.